re:constitution Fellowships

 Opportunities to become involved in the broader analytical work of the re:constitution programme run by DRI, based on interests and availability.

-With accepting the Fellowship, the applicants will agree to:
+With accepting the Fellowship, the applicants will agree:

 • To pursue an independent research project about an issue pertaining to the programmatic scope of re:constitution,

-• To select host institutions across the EU and EEA / UK or CH and to manage their own research stays of 3–6 months at these host institutions according to the specifications of the preferred track,
+• To select host institutions across the EU, non-EU EEA, EU candidate countries, UK or CH and to manage their own research stays of 6 months at two host institutions working in academia and practise (Track 2: one host institution, with a research stay of 3–6 months),

-• To ensure their participation in the Fellow Talk series to present their research and discuss other Fellows’ research projects, according to the specifications of the preferred track,
+• To ensure their participation in the Fellow Talk series to present their research and discuss other Fellows’ research projects (Track 2: Presentation mandatory, participation in full series optional, but appreciated.),

 • To publish the project results and outcomes in a suitable format.
 These can be re:constitution Working Papers (for any academic papers) or alternatively, other output formats (e.g. policy papers, op-eds, reports, essays, podcast episodes, blog posts etc).
 Producing one type of outcome is the minimal requirement; further publication and dissemination is welcome.
 Please specify your preference/s in the application!